 Residential density in this area of Venice is limited to two units per lot.
-The applicant proposes to construct two residential units in compliance with the density limit for the site.
-A condition of approval states that the permitted use of the proposed structure is limited to two residential units.
+The applicant proposes to construct two residential condominium units on each of the two subject parcels.
+City of Los Angeles Tentative Parcel Map LA No. 7203-C approved two condominium units on each lot in compliance with the density limit for the area.
+A condition of approval on this permit states that the permitted use of each of the proposed structures is limited to two residential condominium units.